Vegetation Characteristics and Processes Data

 Vegetation is a primary component of terrestrial biodiversity, playing a critical role in the global energy budget and in many of our biogeochemical cycles.
 Maintaining species richness ensures the productivity and stability of ecosystem processes, making it critical to monitor vegetation health.
 Measurements include vegetation condition (e.g., greenness, water stress), vegetation types, canopy height, vertical structure of forests, habitat structure, delineation and conservation of protected areas, phenology, and biomass measurements of groups and individuals.

-Vegetation products from NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) instrument (on the Aqua and Terra satellites) and the Visible Infrared Imaging Radiometer Suite (VIIRS) instrument on the joint NASA/NOAA Suomi National Polar-orbiting Partnership satellite can be accessed in various ways.
+Vegetation products from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument (on NASA's Aqua and Terra satellites) and the Visible Infrared Imaging Radiometer Suite (VIIRS) instrument on the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) satellite can be accessed in various ways.

-Research-quality data products can be accessed directly via Earthdata Search or NASA's Land Processes Distributed Active Archive Center (LP DAAC) Data Pool; datasets are available as HDF files but are, in some cases, customizable to GeoTIFF.
+Research-quality data products can be accessed directly via Earthdata Search or NASA's Land Processes Distributed Active Archive Center (LP DAAC) Data Pool; datasets are available in HDF format but are, in some cases, customizable to GeoTIFF.

 - Terra MODIS Vegetation Indices from Earthdata Search